 About Kyoto University

 Kyoto University is the second oldest university in Japan.
-It was founded by imperial ordinance on 18 June 1897, formerly called Kyoto Imperial University and belongs to the national university system in Japan.
+It was founded by imperial ordinance on June 18th, 1897 as the Kyoto Imperial University and belongs to the national university system in Japan.
 Its liberal atmosphere was restored after World War II.

-Kyoto University always boasts a rich academic history, with 11 Nobel Laureates hailing from the university out of the total 27 from Japan.
+Kyoto University boasts a rich academic history, with 11 Nobel Laureates out of the total 27 from Japan.
 Now Kyoto University consists of a large school system of a wide range of fields.
 As of 2017, Kyoto University has 10 undergraduate faculties, 18 graduate schools, 13 research institutes, and 22 research and educational centers.

 The International Business Administration Program (i-BA) is suitable for students who aim to receive a general management degree while also cultivating a vision and the skills needed for business leaders.
 This program will prepare students with a wide range of skill set through a wide area of expertise such as business leadership, service & hospitality management, finance and accounting.

 For students who strive for a more specialized career goal, then the International Project Management Program (i-PM) will be a great choice for them.
 The program offers an educational curriculum in management necessary to accomplish projects with special aims and diverse constraints or uncertainties.
 With specialized knowledge, analytical thinking skills, decision making and risk management skills, students will be trained to become highly advanced professionals who will take active part in these areas of management.

 The enrollment capacity for each of the programs is 10 students per year, which ensures a small and close-knit cohort.
 Please also note that these programs only accept April intake.